do-it-ecm/do-it/README.md

 For any updates to the website, please make sure to document them in the [CHANGELOG](./CHANGELOG.md) file.\
 If you want to add a new promotion or student, you can use the helper scripts provided in the `scripts/` directory.

+To properly receive all updates, you need to run the following commands: `git pull --recurse-submodules` and `npm install`

 #### Adding a new promotion

 This process requires corresponding privileges on the GitHub organization and the GitHub repository.